-Utilities and Community Facilities enhance the region's quality of life, provide economic development opportunities, educate and train workers, and more.
+Utilities and Community Facilities enhance the Region's quality of life, provide economic development opportunities, educate and train workers, and more.
 NCWRPC can support counties and municipalities as they pursue programs and strategies to maintain, enhance, and expand these facilities.

-3. Utilities and Community Facilities Goals, Objectives, and Policies
+4. Utilities and Community Facilities Goals, Objectives, and Policies

 - 1. Support infrastructure that ensures the future availability of a skilled and flexible workforce. - 2.
-Support the infrastructure, public services, and facilities needed for economic development
+Support the infrastructure, public services, and facilities needed for economic development - 3.
+Promote or explore consolidation of services to provide high quality public services affordably.

 - 1. Enhance education and workforce readiness, ensuring residents have the education and skills needed to reach their full potential. - 2.
 Connect workers with institutions that provide education, training, mentorship, and apprenticeship opportunities. - 3.
 Provide quality Broadband options to all communities while improving download/upload speeds. - 4.
-Assist communities in the development and maintenance of police, fire, emergency services, water, sewer, schools, libraries, parks, utilities and other similar services and facilities.
+Assist communities in the development and maintenance of police, fire, emergency services, water, sewer, schools, libraries, parks, utilities and other similar services and facilities. - 5.
+Encourage local units of government to utilize the existing capacity of services and facilities to be used before new services and facilities are provided.

 - 1. Provide reliable broadband infrastructure in all communities allowing residents to participate in online courses and programs. - 2.
 Support local school districts, universities, medical colleges, and technical schools to ensure a skilled workforce as younger generations comprise a smaller share of the overall population. - 3.
 Increase cellphone coverage to 100% of area. - 4.
-Collaborate as a region to create co-op broadband programs. - 5.
+Collaborate as a Region to create co-op broadband programs. - 5.
 Continue to negotiate with major broadband companies to provide service to rural areas. - 6.
 Monitor emerging water contaminants and programs that help address them. - 7.
 Assist with planning efforts and/or grant applications for enhancing public facilities and services.